Skip to Main Content

 Fundraising Ideas for Grown-Ups

-There’s only one thing parents love more than an event for the whole family, and that’s an event that’s actually for grown-ups.
+There’s only one thing parents love more than an event for the whole family, and it’s an event that’s just for grown-ups.
 And adults without kids are pretty big fans of them, too!
-Here are ideas 64 through 75—no kids allowed.
+Here are ideas 107 through 118—no kids allowed.

 Organize cocktail mixology classes where adults can learn to make their favorite drinks.
 If you’re looking to partner with a local restaurant for catering your gala events or major fundraisers, teaming up for this mixology class could be a great first step.
 Consider including a non-alcoholic “mocktail” option (or maybe a whole different class) to include your sober supporters.